kentseamons/byu-cs324-w2024/09a-hw-http/README.md

    `CONTENT_LENGTH` environment variable is found, then convert it to an integer using `atoi()`.

- - Read exactly `CONTENT_LENGTH` bytes from standard input into a buffer.
+ - Read exactly `CONTENT_LENGTH` bytes from standard input into a buffer (`char []`).
 That is your request body.
-While normally the bytes in the request body might be anything, in this particular case, the bytes are text.
-However, there will be no null terminator.
+While normally the bytes in the request body might be anything, in this particular case, the bytes are ASCII text.
+That means, in part, that there are no null values in the content.
+   That also means that there will be no null terminating byte.
+(A null terminating byte is a convention for a C string, not for HTTP request body.)
    Add a null byte at the end of the bytes read, so it can be used with string functions, such as `strlen()`.

  - Create the response body, so it contains the following contents: